 [42:10] The next projects that Jay and Q are working on

-Check out this episode’s sponsor, Prisma CloudComprehensive, full-stack cloud security
+Check out this episode’s sponsor, Prisma CloudSecure applications from code to cloud.

 This is The Cloud Security Today Podcast, where leaders learn how to get cloud security done.
 And now, your host, Matt Chiodi